couldnt-find-good-name/sd-webui-swap-mukham/README.md

 ## Description

-A simple face swapper based on insightface inswapper heavily inspired by roop.
+A simple face swapper adapted to Automatic1111 [harisreedhar](from https://github.com/harisreedhar/Swap-Mukham) and based on insightface inswapper heavily inspired by roop.

+## Notes:

+Enhanced User Experience: We've made significant improvements to the download functionality on our platform!
+With the addition of a new download button, progress tracker, and informative status updates, you can now enjoy the convenience of automatically downloading all models seamlessly, except for the "[79999_iter.pth]" download, which requires a different process.
+To optimize memory usage and create a safer environment, we have responsibly removed the NSFW (Not Safe for Work) section.
+Please be mindful of the content you access, as it's now the users' responsibility to ensure a safe browsing experience.

 ## Features
 - Easy to use Gradio gui